technoo0/chessboardjs-vue/README.md

 # Chessboardjs-Vue

-Fork from [chessboardjs](https://github.com/oakmac/chessboardjs) that makes the moudle work with Vue and Webpack
+Fork from [chessboardjs](https://github.com/oakmac/chessboardjs) that makes the module  work with Vue and Webpack

 Please see chessboardjs.com for documentation and examples.